There’s Finally a ‘Straight Pride’ Pin for Proud Heterosexuals Who Want to Be Gross and Obnoxious

 Believe it or not, there are some heterosexuals who are so resentful of LGBTQ Pride that they think Heterosexual Pride needs to be a thing.
 After all, don’t straight people deserve to be celebrated?
 (You know, just like they are everyday throughout all of history and media?)
 So in honor of straight pride a company called 1000 Flags began selling a straight pride flag pin on Amazon.
 It costs about six dollars, and the unimpressed one-star reviews for it are pretty great.

-There’s the Beetlejuice black-and-white striped flag, two versions of the five grey gradients between black and white, and a half-blue/half-pink flag with a white heart that’s actually colored a lot like the transgender Pride flag — get your own colors, heterosexual cisgender people!
+There’s the Beetlejuice black-and-white striped flag, two versions of grey gradients and a half-blue/half-pink flag with a white heart that’s actually colored a lot like the transgender Pride flag — get your own colors, cis hets!

-But the Amazon reviews differ in their opinions of the pin.
+But the Amazon reviewers differ in their opinions of the pin.